-Liverpool welcome Manchester City to fortress Anfield on Sunday hoping to lay down a marker against the Premier League champions and regain momentum for a tilt at a first title in 29 years.
+welcome Liverpool Manchester City to fortress Anfield on Sunday hoping to lay down a marker against the Premier League champions and regain momentum for a tilt at a first title in 29 years.

-Both sides can only be separated by Manchester City’s superior goal difference at the top of the table having dropped just two points each in unbeaten starts to the league season after seven games.
+can only be separated by Manchester City’s superior goal difference at the top of the table having dropped just two points each in unbeaten starts to the league season after seven games.

-However, Liverpool’s perfect run of seven straight wins to begin the campaign in all competitions has come unstuck in the past week.
+Liverpool’s perfect run of seven straight wins to begin the campaign in all competitions has come unstuck in the past week.

 Chelsea with a much-changed side in the League Cup was followed by a well-earned point against the same opponents at Stamford Bridge thanks to Daniel Sturridge’s brilliant late equaliser.

 Klopp was an uncharacteristically lacklustre display in losing 1-0 to Napoli in the Champions League on Wednesday.

 “This was a reality check on how things must not go,” warned midfielder Georginio Wijnaldum.

-were outplayed for large spells in Italy and looked to be feeling the physical toll of a brutal run of fixtures that also included a trip to Tottenham and a thrilling 3-2 Champions League win over French champions Paris Saint-Germain in a four-week spell.
+were outplayed for large spells in Italy and looked to be feeling the physical toll of a brutal run of fixtures that also included a trip to Liverpool Tottenham and a thrilling 3-2 Champions League win over French champions Paris Saint-Germain in a four-week spell.

 “You have seen it has been absolutely intense since the last international break with the games we’ve had –

-And they also prolonged Guardiola’s quest to land City’s first-ever Champions League title with a 5-1 aggregate thrashing in the quarterfinals.
+Guardiola’s quest to land City’s first-ever Champions League title with a 5-1 aggregate thrashing in the quarterfinals.

+Klopp is to marry that ability to rise to the big occasion with City’s consistency that racked up 100 Premier League points last season.
 Liverpool certainly now have the squad for the long haul.
 So often outgunned by Abu-Dhabi backed City in the transfer market in recent years, it was the Reds who were the biggest spenders this summer.

 Alisson Becker has made a big impact as Klopp has prefered to stand by those who got Liverpool to the Champions League final last season.

+Mohamed Salah’s 44 goals.
+However, the Egyptian has so far struggled to match those heights in his second season at Anfield.
 Salah was subbed off on his return to Stamford Bridge last weekend and largely anonymous in Naples as Liverpool failed to muster a single shot on target.

 Klopp, who remains convinced Salah’s slump will be temporary.